browserengineering/book/book/html.md

 [^or-space]: Technically it's just `</script` followed by a [space,
     tab, `\v`, `\r`, slash, or greater than sign][script-end-state].
-    If you need to talk about `</script>` tags inside your JavaScript code, split it across multiple strings.
-I talk about it in a video.
+    If you need to talk about `</script>` tags inside JavaScript code, you have to split it into multiple strings.

 [script-end-state]: https://html.spec.whatwg.org/multipage/parsing.html#script-data-end-tag-name-state